PurdueCAM2Project/CAM2WebUI/docs/implementationDetail/GoogleFusionTable.md

 * Click Resources --> Advanced Google Service, find Google fusion table API, Google SpreadSheet API and enable them.
 If you don't do that, you will get errors: "Referenced error: FusionTables is not defined"

-* Reload the spreadsheet and you will see a new menu item next to help.
-Mine reads "Sync Spreadsheet To Fusion Table."
+* Reload the spreadsheet and you will see a new menu item next to help, "Sync Spreadsheet To Fusion Table."
 Click the menu item and you will see an option to "Update Fusion Table."
 Since our file has more than 100 thousand data points in the file, it may cost more than 5 minutes to execute the script.
 As long as the file is running, you do not need to worry about the script too much.

 ## Syncing 100,000 + entries to Fusion table

 When trying to sync 100,000+ table entries using [this script](#add-the-script-to-the-spreadsheet), the Google Apps Script exceeds its execution time limit (6 minutes).
 Therefore, another method should be used.

 ### Previous script

 The previous script's method `replaceRows` replaces all the rows in the fusion table with the rows specified in the spreadsheet.

 ### New Script

 The following script updates the all the rows in the fusion table using `refetch` which refetches the spreadsheet which was originally linked to the fusion table.
 This method takes about 40 seconds.

 <div class="admonition note">
 <p class="first admonition-title">Note</p>